 For over a decade, wellness culture has deemed gluten and dairy as the foes of “health.”
 This is especially true for those struggling with hormonal imbalances and autoimmune disorders.
 And in my 8 years of working as a dietitian for dancers, I’ve heard a multitude of reasons why dancers want to follow a gluten- and/or dairy-free diet (or, “lifestyle”).
 Promises to reduce skin breakouts, decrease inflammation, and even improve mood are just some.
 With dairy-free milk alternatives and gluten-free bread products easily accessible, it’s pretty easy to be, say “gluten-free.”

 Now, there are legitimate reasons for needing to consider a gluten and/or dairy-free diet.
 Medically diagnosed gluten and/or lactose intolerances or allergies (like Celiac disease) are some examples.
 Celiac disease is an autoimmune condition characterized by an inability to digest gluten.
+It only affects about 1 percent of the population but is more common among those with autoimmune conditions.
 If you struggle with any of the above, then I encourage you to work with a licensed dietitian to build a meal plan that honors your body’s health without sacrificing your mental wellbeing.
 Here’s an article to get you started.

 But if you’re self-diagnosing a sensitivity or choosing to be gluten-free or dairy-free for reasons of “health” or “wellness,” then you’ll want to keep reading.